 Data Privacy Policy

 As part of our mission, Project Tomorrow conducts research that involves collecting information from millions of individuals, chiefly from students, parents and educators.
-The largest data collection effort is our annual Speak Up Research Initiative (Speak Up), which began in 2003.
+The largest data collection effort is our annual Speak Up Research Project (Speak Up), which began in 2003.
 This Data Privacy Policy covers all of Speak Up as well as our other contracted research projects that involve online data collection (“Our Research”).

 We understand concerns of parents and administrators about privacy, so we have created this Student Data Privacy Policy to address data collected by individuals under age 18.